 [Editor’s Note: This article was originally published on Saturday, March 14, and last updated on Wednesday, April 15.]

 What is COVID-19?

 COVID-19 comes from a large family of viruses known as coronaviruses.
 They get their name ‘corona’ because of the crown-like spikes on their surface.
 Coronaviruses cause a range of respiratory illnesses from the common cold, to much more severe diseases such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS) (5).
 Given that coronaviruses cause serious respiratory diseases, organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) monitor populations for unusual disease clusters.
-With COVID-19, an aggregate of pneumonia cases was linked to an animal market in Wuhan, China and determined to be a novel coronavirus (one not circulating in humans prior to this outbreak).
+With COVID-19, an aggregate of viral pneumonia cases was linked to an animal market in Wuhan, China and determined to be a novel coronavirus (one not circulating in humans prior to this outbreak).
 What started in one market in China has quickly spread globally.
-According to Johns Hopkins University’s COVID-19 live tracker, as of Saturday, March 14, cases are confirmed in 147 countries and regions.
+This is called a spillover event and happens when the virus moves from its animal host into the human population.
+According to Johns Hopkins University’s COVID-19 live tracker, as of Wednesday, April 15, over 2 million cases are confirmed in 185 countries and regions.

 Why Is COVID-19 Giving Us the ‘Run Around?’

 COVID-19 is a serious illness.
 To help us understand this, we look at available data on how contagious it is, how easy it is to transmit, and the severity of its symptoms.
 We also compare these data to that of the seasonal flu, another virus we all know well.

 COVID-19 Is Highly Contagious.